jpfulton/blog/content/blog/2023-07-24-azure-personal-network-spot-instance/index.md

 ## Snapshot Backup Data Disk

-For safety, prior to performing any operations on the data disk.
-Create a snapshot by navigating to the disk in the portal and selecting **Create snapshot**.
+For safety, prior to performing any operations on the data disk, create a snapshot by navigating to the disk in the portal and selecting **Create snapshot**.
 Once the disk operations have finished and we have proven everything is working, this snapshot can be removed.